 Low Carb Appetizer: Prosciutto Cups with Chevoo

-Prosciutto cups filled with marinated goat cheese
+Prosciutto cups filled with marinated goat cheese is the easiest low carb appetizer!

 I have been desperately trying to cut some carbs out of my life.
 It’s hard for me when my favorite foods consist of bread, pasta, rice, and donuts (are donuts a food group?).
 This easy appetizer surprised me when I realized there weren’t any carbs involved.
 No cracker?
 Bread?
 Not even a rice cake?
 Nope, just Chevoo.